Sylviss/Poker_AI_Project/README.md

   + init_money: the amount of starting money
   + games: the number of games to test
   + models_list: the models that you want to use in the test.
 The first element will be Player 1's model, second will be Player 2's model and so on.
-- Run training.py:
+Afer that, run tester.py:
 ```bash
 python tester.py
 ```
-- After testing, the file will print out the number of games win by every models.
+After testing, the file will print out the number of games win by every models.

 ## Note:
   - The multiprocessing has a strange interaction with KeyboardInterrupt.
 As such, if not necessary, don't try to cancel any running programs with multiprocessing running.
 The best bet to cancel any programs is when it's your turn to act in a player vs AI mode.